top of page

 This journal is an ongoing inquiry into the act of making and the poetics of ownership.
 It examines the liminal space between the object and the self, the quiet, often overlooked terrain where meaning is formed, transferred, and ultimately preserved.

-However, design is not a monologue.
-It completes itself only in relation.
-There is always a secondary author — the one who inhabits the object over time.
+Yet design does not conclude at the point of its making.
+There is always a second author, the one who inhabits the object over time.
 This journal concerns itself just as deeply with that person.
 For ownership, too, is a form of authorship.
-To participate is to assert a worldview, to say, often unconsciously, what matters.
+To participate is to assert what is granted proximity, repetition, and care.
 And this assertion has become hollow.
-We accumulate but rarely connect.
+We accumulate, but rarely connect.

-This journal proposes another way.
-One that neither romanticise the object nor moralise the user, but instead, initiates a reconsideration.
-It suggests that both the designer and the participant occupy a shared imaginative terrain.
-That both are engaged in shaping the world not only as it looks, but as it feels and functions.
+This journal proposes another way, one that neither romanticises the object nor moralises the user, it instead initiates a reconsideration.
+It suggests that both the designer and the participant occupy a shared imaginative terrain; that both are engaged in shaping the world not only as it looks, but as it feels and functions.

 The entries in this journal are reflections, essays, and observations on this shared responsibility.
-What does it mean to design from the core, to imbue a thing with interior necessity?
-And on the other end, what does it mean to choose an object with intention?
-To allow it to carry weight, memory, presence?
+What does it mean to design from a deeply examined field of perception?
+And on the other end, what does it mean to choose an object that doesn’t simply dissolve into use, but persists as a continuous influence on experience?

 There is a kind of responsibility here, but it isn’t moralistic.
 It’s quieter than that.
-It honours the distance between maker and user and seeks, perhaps slowly, to close that distance with care.
+It honours the distance between the author and the reciepient and seeks, perhaps slowly, to close that distance with care.
 When design is approached as a philosophy rather than a product pipeline, it reminds us that the act of living is not separate from the act of making, and that what we surround ourselves with either deepens or distorts our experience of self.
+These two conditions are continuous.

 Recent Posts